Writing custom django-admin commands¶

 See Syntax coloring to learn how to modify the color palette and to see the available styles (use uppercased versions of the “roles” described in that section).

 self.style()calls will return the original string uncolored.

 Implementing a constructor in a subclass

 class Command(BaseCommand): def __init__(self, *args, **kwargs): super(Command, self).__init__(*args, **kwargs) # ...

-Try to execute this command, performing model validation if needed (as controlled by the attribute requires_model_validation).
-If the command raises a CommandError, intercept it and print it sensibly to stderr.
+Tries to execute this command, performing system checks if needed (as controlled by the

 Calling a management command in your code

 execute() should not be called directly from your code to execute a